 It’s that time of year when we trade in the pumpkin for gingerbread, and I personally couldn’t be happier!
 I mean, I love pumpkin, but I’ve seriously tested the limits of how many pumpkin dishes a person can consume this season.
-Time to move on.
+These Gingerbread Energy Bites are festive and totally satisfying.

 Gingerbread Energy Bites